PHP

 Sentry captures data by using an SDK within your application’s runtime.
 These are platform-specific and allow Sentry to have a deep understanding of how your application works.

-composer require sentry/sdk
+composer require sentry/sentry

 To capture all errors, even the one during the startup of your application, you should initialize the Sentry PHP SDK as soon as possible.